Tackle SQL Server Performance Issues for Free with DPA Free

 - Scripts for point in time collection and analysis - Time sensitive to collect data which generally builds an incomplete picture

-- Home grown solution - Consider your total cost of ownership to build and maintain a product.
+- Home grown monitoring solution - Consider your total cost of ownership to build and maintain monitoring software across your enterprise.
 How much time will it take to build and maintain a solution across all of your network devices, storage, hardware, operating system, SQL Server and code?
 Can that time be better used to focus on core business needs?

 - Purchase a paid product - Need to validate prior to purchase and be trained on the product.

-- Free products - Concern generally is "you get what you pay for", but is that always the case?
+- Free products - Concern generally is "you get what you pay for", but is that always the case for performance monitoring tools?

-With all of your responsibilities, the severity of your SQL Server issue as you describe it and a mixed environment of physical and virtual servers, you may want to take a look at Database Performance Analyzer Free (DPA Free).
+With all of your responsibilities, the severity of your SQL Server performance monitoring issue as you describe it and a mixed environment of physical and virtual machines, you may want to take a look at Database Performance Analyzer Free (DPA Free).
 This is a free version of SolarWinds Database Performance Analyzer for SQL Server.
-DPA Free provides insight into real time metrics with the ability to drill down into the code on your SQL Servers to identify and correct the issues.
+DPA Free provides insight into real time metrics with the ability to drill down into the SQL queries on your SQL Servers for proper optimization.
 Let's take a look at DPA Free to see if it can help you.

 How can DPA Free help to monitor SQL Server instances?

-In a nutshell, DPA Free is focused on wait based analytics to identify performance problems on your SQL Server instance.
+In a nutshell, DPA Free is a free tool focused on wait based analytics to identify performance problems with SQL queries on your SQL Server instance.
 This is achieved with very low overhead and no software installed on the monitored instance.
 These metrics provide a clear-cut set of data to focus on for troubleshooting performance issues.
-With DPA Free you have a visual representation of the performance issues over the last hour with the ability to drill into the details to understand your code, the performance bottlenecks and work towards resolving the issue.
-DPA Free also includes real time monitoring.
+With DPA Free you have a visual representation of the performance issues over the last hour with the ability to drill into the details to understand your code, the performance bottlenecks and work towards resolving the response time issue.
+DPA Free also includes real time monitoring of your SQL Server database instance.

 - Top SQL Statements